Skip to main content

 • security and brute-force control data (user_security_state) – up to 12 months or until the account is unblocked, whichever comes first

-• security audit logs (hashed events) – up to 12 months
+• security audit logs (hashed events, including user-agent fingerprints when available) – up to 12 months

 • publish media files – according to cloud object retention policy – typically deleted within 24 hours after the retention marker (customTime) expires